xalanq/cf-tool/README.md

   cf submit a.cpp
   cf submit 100 a
   cf submit 100 a a.cpp
-  cf list              List current contest or <contest-id> problems' infomation. cf parse 100         Parse contest 100, all problems, including samples,
+  cf list              List current contest or <contest-id> problems' information. cf parse 100         Parse contest 100, all problems, including samples,
                        into ./100/<problem-id>.
   cf parse 100 a       Parse contest 100, problem a, including samples,